Privacy Rights Clearinghouse

 There is no federal license or registration required for collection agencies.
 However, in some states debt collectors must register or apply for a state license.
 Licensing requirements vary from state to state.
-Many states also require collection agencies to be bonded.
-In some states, such as California, there may have been prior requirements for licensing of collectors, resulting in state regulations being retained on the books of the state even after the regulatory agency has been disbanded.
-These regulations may provide additional details and support for legal arguments of what is considered proper.
-To learn more about the licensing and bonding requirements for collection agencies operating in your state, link to your state's collection law through Attachment A, www.privacyrights.org/fs/fs27plus.htm .
+To learn more about the licensing and bonding requirements for collection agencies operating in your state, link to your state's collection law through Attachment A .
 If your state is not listed, contact your state's attorney general through the National Association of Attorneys General website.
 You may also contact your state's consumer protection office through the federal government's Consumer Protection website.

-In Part l, we suggest you start a file at your first contact with a collector.
+We suggest you start a file at your first contact with a collector.
 Letters you write as well as ones sent to you are an important part of your file.
 Letters, along with your notes of telephone conversations and personal contact, create a "record."
 Your file will be invaluable if you ever find it necessary to complain to a government agency or file a lawsuit.
-(See Part 7)

 There are many reasons to write to a collector.
 There are also certain things to look for when a debt collector writes to you.
 Here are just some things that might lead you to write a letter to a collector:

 - It is not your debt.
 The collector has you confused with someone else.

 - You are a victim of identity theft - someone used your identity to run up charges.